SCHOLARSHIPS ARE ARRIVING!!!

 SCHOOL CODE TRIAD HIGH SCHOOL

-Preparing for the ACT - a limited supply of guides have been provided to Triad High School OR you may access a PDF format as well as other support material at:
+Preparing for the ACT - you may access a PDF format as well as other support material at:

 GET HELP PAYING FOR COLLEGE!

-October 1st is the beginnning of financial aid season.
-You will be able to complete your FAFSA application on line October 1, 2019.
+October 1st is the beginning of financial aid season.
+You will be able to complete your FAFSA application online on October 1, 2022.